sscullen/battleship/ReadMe.md

 ## Playing the Game

+Launch the game with `python game.py` from your favorite terminal application.

 The game is played with 2 players, with an 8 x 8 board.

 Each player places a single ship of length 3, using the coordinate system LETTERNUMBER, for example A7, or B3.